cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 * brief intro
 * review of the paper
+	- note challenge of matching as-planned and actual timelines. crew often called out completion of tasks in bulk rather than instantly when done
 * deconstruct a timeline (apollo / iss ?)
 	- activity, task, subtask, procedure
 * interlude: telemetry in Mission Control (shot that Matthew took?)